What happens at age of majority?

 Ask about age of majority notice

 My child turns 18 on [date].
-Please confirm that you have provided the required IDEA notice about transfer of rights to both my child and me, and explain what consents and meeting notices will look like after that date.
+Please confirm that the IEP contains the statement required by 34 CFR 300.320(c) that my child has been informed of the rights that will transfer, and explain what consents and meeting notices will look like after that date.

 Support student participation before transfer